Executive Director

 Dr. Chiquita Howard-Bostic

 Dr. Chiquita D. Howard-Bostic was born and raised in Buffalo, New York.
 She began serving the community at the age of fourteen as a Mayor Summer Youth Employee in the Ellicott District Council Office in City Hall.
 Within four years, she had volunteered at several community organizations as a grant writer and an advocate for marginalized youth and adults.
 By age 21, she was hired as the youngest executive director of human services in the City of Buffalo.
 In 2003, Howard-Bostic relocated to Virginia to extend her graduate-level education and pursue a career in academia.
-Howard-Bostic merged her goal to improve urban and rural communities and a mission to provide social justice initiatives.
-Since 2007, Howard-Bostic, her husband, and school-aged daughter have resided in Martinsburg, WV.
-In West Virginia and Maryland, Dr. Howard-Bostic has been honored to encourage individuals to achieve lasting positive change.
+Howard-Bostic merged her goal to improve urban and rural communities and a mission to provide social justice initiatives in at-risk communities.
+Since 2017, Howard-Bostic, has worked with the Help Bridge team to train exectives, organizational teams, and youth in WV, VA, MD and abroad.
+Dr. Howard-Bostic has been honored to encourage individuals to achieve lasting positive change.

 Professional Spotlight